gipi/blog/_posts/2018-03-04-reversing-avr-code.md

 tags: [reversing, AVR, WIP]
 ---

+First of all, the instructions used on ATMel's chips are **RISC**-like, aligned to 2-byte addresses but with instructions that can be 16 or 32-bit long.

 ## Registers

+The registers have all 8-bit size.

  - ``pc`` is the **program counter**, cannot be modified directly.
 Since the instructions are all two bytes longs (a word), the value inside this register is an index of words.